 Drunk driving has long been a serious public safety issue in the United States.
 Drugged driving is a less appreciated, but no less severe problem.
 The National Institute on Drug Abuse (NIDA) reports that 12.6 million Americans...

-Local Mankato, MN law firm successfully defends against a first degree murder charge in Worthington, MN in February 2020.
-The story was picked up by Dateline NBC and will be featured on Dec 4, at...
+Local Mankato, MN law firm Kohlmeyer Hagen Law Office successfully defended against a first-degree murder charge in Worthington, MN in February 2020.
+The story gained national attention and was featured on Dateline NBC on December...

 Under the Fourth Amendment to the United States Constitution, “the right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated.”
 In other words,...